substrate-developer-hub/hackathon-knowledge-map/knowledge-map.md

 - **Reversion**: Contracts can be prone to undesirable situations that lead to logical errors when wanting to revert or upgrade them.
 Developers need to learn additional patterns such as splitting their contract's logic and data to ensure seamless upgrades.

-These safeguards and restritions make running smart contracts slower and more costly.
+These safeguards and restrictions make running smart contracts slower and more costly.
 However, it's important to consider the different developer audiences for contract development versus Substrate runtime development.

 Building decentralized applications with smart contracts allows your community to extend and develop on top of your runtime logic without worrying about proposals, runtime upgrades, and so on.
 You can also use smart contracts as a testing ground for future runtime changes, but done in an isolated way that protects your network from any errors the changes might introduce.